-She writes poetry for a variety of magazines such as Highlights for Children, Highlights Hello, HighFive, Babybug, Ladybug, Spider, Cricket, Jack and Jill, Humpty Dumpty, Fun for Kidz, Stinkwaves, Bumples, and Buds Magazine.
+She writes poetry for a variety of magazines such as Highlights for Children, Highlights Hello, HighFive, Babybug, Ladybug, Spider, Cricket, Jack and Jill, Humpty Dumpty, Fun for Kidz, and The School Magazine.

-Raven is a member of the Society of Children's Book Writers and Illustrators (SCBWI), the International Literacy Association (ILA), and serves as Creative and Publishing Advisor with Red Clover Readers.
+Raven is a member of the Society of Children's Book Writers and Illustrators (SCBWI), the International Literacy Association (ILA), and serves as Creative and Publishing Advisor with Red Clover Reader.

-She lives in New York’s Hudson Valley with her husband, sweet dog Elsie, and Ragamuffin cat named Lilac who get along pretty well….most of the time!
-She enjoys the time she spends with her college bound children, hiking, music, reading, spring flowers, sunny beaches, and warm butterscotch chip cookies!
+She lives in New York’s Hudson Valley with her husband, kids, and Ragamuffin cat, Lilac.
+Raven enjoys time with her family, hiking, music, and reading.
+She's a huge fan of spring flowers, sunny beaches, and warm butterscotch chocolate chip cookies!

 I often get asked who inspires me …

 I love reading poetry by many contemporary poets such as Charles Ghigna, Lee Bennett Hopkins, Kristine O'Connell George, and Rebecca Kai Dotlich.
 I’ve learned a lot from Aileen Fisher’s style and her writing is dear to my poet’s heart.
-The most influential person in my life though is my own father!
-He’s a successful poet in his own right and has released a few compilations over the years.
-He’s taught me cadence, authenticity, translating poems to spoken word, and more:
+The most influential person in my life though has been my own father.
+He was a published poet in his own right who released several successful compilations throughout his lifetime.
+He taught me cadence, authenticity, translating poems to spoken word, and more:

 "To see a world in a grain of sand,

 Hold infinity in the palm of your hand,